-Prior to 6 April 2016 the State Pension was made up of two parts: the basic State Pension and the additional State Pension (this is also known as the State Second Pension or State Earnings Related Pension Scheme (SERPS)).
+Prior to 6 April 2016 the State Pension was made up of two parts: the basic State Pension and the additional State Pension (this is also known as the State Second Pension or State Earnings Related Pension Scheme ("SERPS")).

-During the period you were a member of the Scheme, your employment was contracted out of the State Second Pension and as a result, you paid lower National Insurance contributions.
-This meant that you did not accrue the full State Second Pension during your period of membership.
+If you were a Stroud Member, during the period you were a member of the Scheme, your employment was contracted-out of the additional State Pension and as a result, you paid lower National Insurance contributions.
+This meant that you did not accrue the full additional State Pension during your period of membership.